pts/minilibc686/README.md

   i686 (`-march=i686`).
 * To use the bundled minilibc686 built for i386, specify `-march=i386`.
   This will also make the specified C source files be compiled for i386.
+* To use the bundled uClibc built for i686, specify `--uclibc`.
+* To use the bundled diet libc built for i686, specify `--diet`.
+* To use the bundled diet libc built for i386, specify `--diet -march=i386`.
+  This will also make the specified C source files be compiled for i386.
+* (Most users want `--uclibc` instead of this.)
-* To use the bundled uClibc 0.9.30.1 (built for `-march=i686`) with the bundled TinyCC compiler, specify `--utcc`. uClibc provides more functionality and compatibility than minilibc686, but it has more overhead (i.e. the program becomes a few KiB larger).
-The full uClibc .h files are not provided, but the minilibc686 .h files work as a subset.
+  To use the bundled uClibc 0.9.30.1 (built for `-march=i686`) with the bundled TinyCC compiler, specify `--utcc`.The full uClibc .h files are not provided, but the minilibc686 .h files work as a subset.
+* (Most users want `--uclibc` instead of this.)
-* To use the bundled uClibc 0.9.30.1 (built for `-march=i686`) with the GCC or Clang compiler and the linker of the bundled TinyCC compiler, specify `--utcc --gcc=... --tccld`.
+  To use the bundled uClibc 0.9.30.1 (built for `-march=i686`) with the GCC or Clang compiler and the linker of the bundled TinyCC compiler, specify `--utcc --gcc=... --tccld`.

-Here is how to disable default *minicc* functionality:
+Here is how to disable some default *minicc* functionality:

 * Disable code size optimization: specify any `-O...` flag, e.g. `-O0` for the GCC default.
 Please note that by specifying `-Os`, you will get worse